cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 A new addition permit is required if you change your home's footprint by expanding a room, or if you convert a garage into a living or sleeping space.
 Other examples include:

-* Adding square footage to your home (air conditioned or un air conditioned),&nbsp;
+* adding square footage to your home (air conditioned or un air conditioned),&nbsp;
-* Converting inhabitable space into habitable space,
+* converting inhabitable space into habitable space,
-* Or moving an exterior wall.
+* or moving an exterior wall.

 You may need a demolition permit if you tear down an exterior wall.&nbsp;